If you’re looking for information on where to stay for the Pyeongchang 2018 Olympics, see this page

 A special Pyeongchang Pass is presently available allowing unlimited travel for 5 or 7 days during the Olympics & Paralympics.
 This is exactly what you need if you’re staying in Seoul and travelling back & forth repeatedly to the events.
 Full details here; sales period is October 10th to January 31st.

-The newly-built Gangneung KTX bullet train line links Incheon Airport to the port of Gangneung, crossing the north of the country from coast to coast and connecting Seoul to the Winter Olympic venues in Pyeongchang.
+The newly-built Gangneung KTX bullet train line (officially called the Kyungkang or Gyeonggang Line) links Incheon Airport to the port of Gangneung, crossing the north of the country from coast to coast and connecting Seoul to the Winter Olympic venues in Pyeongchang.

 Construction of the line formed a key part of the Pyeongchang 2018 bid, shortening the Seoul – Pyeonchang travel time from 2.5 hours on the highway to just an hour by train.
 The line was actually planned regardless of the Olympics, but the awarding of the Games to Korea provided the impetus to finally get it built; the Gangneung KTX is therefore arguably the main legacy of Pyeongchang 2018, along with the purpose-built Jeongseon Alpine Centre.

 The new line runs from the city of Wonju across to Gangneung; trains will run along existing tracks from Incheon & Seoul to Wonju, and then onto the new tracks from there.